-You should apply to the honors program in Winter Quarter, applications are due to the undergraduate advisor before 1 Feb.
+You should apply to the honors program in Winter Quarter, applications are due to the honors coodinators mailbox by the 3rd friday of Winter quarter.
 Once you're notified of acceptance, you should immediately register for ANTH 399 in Spring Quarter.
 This ANTH 399 class is only offered in the Spring Quarter so it is vital that you arrange your schedule to include it.
 You should aim to complete your work and submit your thesis at the end of the following spring quarter, so that the whole project takes twelve months.
 Extensions to the normal honors schedule are possible (for example, to incorporate a study-abroad trip into your project) but these must be approved and endorsed in writing by your advisor and permission granted by the Honors Coordinator.

 How do I register to do the research?